Residential Status Under Income Tax Act

 • If he/she has resided in India for at least two of the ten prior fiscal years before the current year.

-• If he/she was a resident of India for at least 2 out of 10 days in the previous fiscal year.
+• The person was a resident of India for at least 2 of the last 10 years, and

 An individual will be eligible for Non-Resident (NR) status if he or she meets the following criteria: